ocurrent/mirage-ci/README.md

 repositories mention each other.
 In that case, they will be tested together.

+## Updating the opam-repository commit

+The opam-repository commit used to test the applications is updated *once a day*.
+It's possible to manually ask the CI to update the commit:
+- go to the pipeline page: https://ci.mirage.io/?repo=mirage/mirage-skeleton&
+- click on the `clone https://github.com/ocaml/opam-repository master` box
+- click on `Rebuild`

 ## Running

 You need an ocluster submission token and a git server on which